kwaldenphd/json-xml-python/README.md

 </course>
 ```

-15. So, why would we want to markup all of this information in XML?
+60. So, why would we want to markup all of this information in XML?

-16. Well, imagine that we have a list of all of the different courses taught at Notre Dame.
+61. Well, imagine that we have a list of all of the different courses taught at Notre Dame.

-17. If we had all of this information marked up in XML, we could run queries against the data.
+62. If we had all of this information marked up in XML, we could run queries against the data.

-18. For example, we could search for all of the courses taught by Jerod Weinman, or all of the courses taught by assistant professors, or find all of the courses taught on Mondays, etc.
+63. For example, we could search for all of the courses taught by Jerod Weinman, or all of the courses taught by assistant professors, or find all of the courses taught on Mondays, etc.

-19. This is the power of encoding data in XML.
+64. This is the power of encoding data in XML.

 ### XML Example 2

+65. Let’s look at a more extensive example to illustrate the basic XML syntax.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>